aseminjakiw/FileLogger/README.md

 TODO: Add default builder extension method

-Tip: If you do not add any configuration a default one will be used:
+Tip: If you do not add any configuration, a default one will be used:
 - Log file: `/logs/logs.log`
 - max file size: 10 MiB
 - max files: 10